 - Translations (if required)*

-*If your documents are in any other language than Dutch, English, French, German or Spanish, you have to provide authorized translations by a sworn translator.
-Make sure you also upload your documents in the original language.
-Failing to submit the original documents, will result in an incomplete application
+* If your documents are in any other language than Dutch, English, French, or German, you must provide authorized translations by a sworn translator AND a copy of the documents in the original language.
+Failing to submit the both translations and original documents will result in an incomplete application.

 Can I submit letters of recommendation?

 PPLE College does not take letters of recommendation into account, so there is no need to submit these.

 I am meeting the minimum requirements…can I assume that I will be admitted to PPLE College?